MatthewTorretta/Financial_Datascience_Assignments/README.md

 signals.
 - Pull all upcoming option data for your stock from yahoo finance and plot a 3D implied volatility surface.

+(DB_Creation_Querying) Tasks:

+- Read trade data for the first < 1, 000 + yourclassnumber × 100 > crypto
+Punks into a DB.
+- Report the punk with the highest price.
+- Report which punk was traded the most.
+- Plot the average price by day in the DB.
+- Which owner has the most valuable portfolio of Crypto Punks?